Erectile Dysfunction (ED) is a male sexual condition that impairs a person’s ability to achieve erections.

 Viagra is the first medicine doctors prescribe for ED.
 Thus, it may be the best-starting medicine for the condition.

 It is best to avoid taking Viagra with food, especially those heavy in fat.
-You may consume a light meal if you are hungry.
+You may consume a light meal.

-Viagra may be best for people who want a medicine that can be taken as needed before sexual activity.
+Viagra may be best for people who want a medicine that can be taken when required before sexual activity.

 Cialis

-Cialis, containing Tadalafil, is available in 2.5 mg, 5 mg, 10 mg, 60mg, and 20 mg.
-It is available in lower concentrations as it is highly potent.
+Cialis dosages are available in 2.5 mg, 5 mg, 10 mg, and 20 mg strengths.
+It is available in lower concentrations as it is highly potent

 Cialis starts working within 15 to 30 minutes but can take up to 2 hours to reach peak concentrations.
-It lasts for over 36 hours.
+Its effects last for over 36 hours.

 You may take Cialis with or without food.
-It works best for users who require less planning before sex and prefer taking it as a daily medicine.
+It works best for users who require less planning before sex and prefer taking it as a daily medicine in lower doses.

 Levitra